Safeguarding

 Be vigilant.

-That means we all have to be keeping watch for signs that something isn’t right.
+That means we all have to keep an eye out for signs that something isn’t right.
 We may feel that we are interfering and so may be reluctant to say anything.
 And indeed, there may be nothing wrong.
 But on the other hand, there might be something wrong, and you might hold the information that protects someone else from harm.

 This is why if you suspect abuse is occurring, you should not tackle the person who might be harming someone (who will accuse you of interfering)- talk to a professional.
 Trained safeguarding officers are now very good at discovering when someone is at harm and helping in the situation.
 (They are also very good at discovering when someone is not at risk, in which case no action is taken.)